Jobs That Let You See the World: Foreign Service Officer

 The Foreign Service exam is difficult, and it’s a long process to get in but if it’s what you want to do, don’t give up!
 Many great Foreign Service officers took the test many times before getting in.
 You also have to be very flexible.
 Officers agree to be worldwide available, which means you need to be willing to go work any place that you are needed.
 That said, officers do have a fair amount of say in which assignments they seek, especially after they are further into their careers.
 This is one of the most unique and rewarding careers I can imagine, so go for it!

 What’s one lesson that you’ve learned in all of your work-related travels?

 Moving to a new country can be exhausting but I think it’s important to try to accept as many invitations as possible when you first arrive.
 Getting out there at the beginning helps you get to know the place and meet new friends.
 If you turn down too many invitations, you’ll stop receiving them.
 You can always be more selective once you’re settled in.

 Is there anything else you’d like to share?

 The Foreign Service has career tracks for a wide range of professional interests – including political and economic, management, consular, and public diplomacy officers, as well as specialists in diplomatic security, medical officers, office managers, engineers and IT specialists.
-You can learn more about the options at http://www.state.gov/careers/.
+You can learn more about the options available at the State Department on the Careers page.